Wyko/essential_deathworlders/content/books/good-training/8-fetch.md

 It was a systems support room off the secondary hallways running along the outer spine of the ship.
 The pirates within were caught completely flat-footed.
 Regaari charged in and his Brothers followed, and they tore through the pirates like they were but cubs challenging a fully-grown male.

-It was…quick.
+It was... quick.
 Their close-quarters training incorporated two- and four-legged movement flowing freely between stances as the situation warranted, and with a weapon strap that held the M-4 close to his chest at all times, he was hardly encumbered.
 He dodged and weaved and slid right past any fire.
 He was so effective, in fact, he didn’t need lethal force.
 He merely sapped the pirates unconscious.

 In less than a minute the room was neutralized.
 And very little blood was shed; two pirates had wicked clawmarks on their face, and another suffered broken ribs.
 None died, so fast and skilled were the Brothers.
 Inwardly Regaari was beaming with pride at their skill.
 But they weren’t done.
 They need to "tag and bag" quickly to avoid detection.
 And so far, their strategy seemed to be working.
 But they needed to be faster.
 Every second they dawdled net the SOR more pain, more injury, and more risk of a serious casualty.